sk31337/open-component-model/cli/docs/reference/ocm_add_component-version.md

       --plugin-directory string            default directory path for ocm plugins. (default "$HOME/.config/ocm/plugins") --plugin-shutdown-timeout duration   Timeout for plugin shutdown.
 If a plugin does not shut down within this time, it is forcefully killed (default 10s)
       --temp-folder string                 Specify a custom temporary folder path for filesystem operations.
+      --working-directory string           Specify a custom working directory path to load resources from.
 ```

 ### SEE ALSO